Creating a Custom Dashboard

 });

-In our HTML view, we update the outer div to wire up the controller to the view:
+1. Update the outer div to wire up the controller to the view In the HTML view:

 <div class="welcome-dashboard" ng-controller="CustomWelcomeDashboardController as vm">